wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

 	-	[PowerShell](https://technet.microsoft.com/zh-cn/library/bb978526.aspx)

 > [AZURE.NOTE] You need an Azure account to complete this tutorial:
-> + You can [open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F) - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as web sites.
+> + You can [open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F) - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Web Apps.
 > + You can [activate Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F) - Your Visual Studio subscription gives you credits every month that you can use for paid Azure services.
 >
-> If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+> If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

-## Set up your production web site
+## Set up your production web app

 >[AZURE.NOTE] The script used in this tutorial will automatically configure continuous publishing from your GitHub repository.
-This requires that your GitHub credentials are already stored in Azure, otherwise the scripted deployment will fail when attempting to configure source control settings for the web sites.
+This requires that your GitHub credentials are already stored in Azure, otherwise the scripted deployment will fail when attempting to configure source control settings for the web apps.
 >
->To store your GitHub credentials in Azure, create a web site in the [Azure Management Portal](https://manage.windowsazure.cn) and [configure GitHub deployment](/documentation/articles/web-sites-publish-source-control#Step7).
+>To store your GitHub credentials in Azure, create a web app in the [Azure Management Portal](https://manage.windowsazure.cn) and [configure GitHub deployment](/documentation/articles/web-sites-publish-source-control#Step7).
 You only need to do this once.

 In a typical DevOps scenario, you have an application that's running live in Azure, and you want to make changes to it through continuous publishing.
 In this scenario, you will deploy to production a template that you have developed and tested.